-Using the OR connector between a sequence of flow filter conditions will make a filter more inclusive.
-We will check each condition in the sequence individually -- if Joe meets one condition in the sequence but does not meet another, Joe will still be included in your flow.
+Using the OR connector between a sequence of filter conditions will make a filter more inclusive.
+We check each condition in the sequence individually -- if Joe meets one condition in the sequence but does not meet another, Joe will still be included in your flow.

 In the following example, anyone that placed an order in the last 30 days OR was active on site in the last 30 days will be included:

-Using the AND connector between conditions will make a flow filter more exclusive.
-We will check each condition separated by AND individually, but each condition must evaluate to true in order for someone to get included.
+Using the AND connector between conditions will make a filter more exclusive.
+We will check each condition separated by AND individually, but each condition must evaluate to true in order for someone to be included.
 If Joe meets one condition but doesn't meet another, Joe will be excluded from your flow.

 In the following example, only those that placed an order in the last 30 days AND were active on site in the last 30 days will get included:

-When are Flow Filters Applied?
+When Flow Filters are Applied

 - Everyone that passed the trigger and flow filters (initially) will enter the flow and get queued up for all emails at this time

-When each email is scheduled to send, however, Klaviyo will apply your flow filters again (i.e. has Placed Order zero times since starting this flow) and skip anyone that fails your filters.
+When each email is scheduled to send, however, Klaviyo will apply your flow filters again (i.e. has Placed Order zero times since starting this flow) and skip anyone who fails your filters.
 This is why you may see people queued up for your flow in Waiting that you know shouldn't receive the flow's emails.
 Flow filters will always get applied again right before each email sends.

 If you explore the Recipient Activity for a flow email, by clicking on Analytics (Last 30 Days) > Recipient Activity, you will see the number of total recipients.
 If you click on the Other drop-down, you will see the number of individuals falling into the Skipped: Fails Flow Filters bucket.
 This shows you those that entered the flow but failed the flow filters at email send time.